Breeds

 Nothing worse than wanting to have a cute, cuddly, fuzzy little kitten in your life and being smacked in the face with horrible allergy symptoms.
 Being allergic to cats is relatively widespread.
 Feline allergies are thought to be twice as common as dog allergies.

-Human allergic reactions to felines are generally triggered as a person comes in contact with an animal themselves or dander and hair with these proteins on it.
+Human allergic reactions to felines are generally triggered as a person comes in contact with an animal or dander and hair with these proteins on it.
 Feline allergy symptoms and reactions range from mild to severe.
 A person who suffers from allergies may experience sneezing, runny nose, itchy eyes, watery eyes, shortness of breath, wheezing, tightening of the chest, coughing, facial pain, swelling, skin rash, hives, or even severe reactions such as asthma attacks.
-The severity level will depend on the person, their sensitivity, and the amount of allergen they have come in contact with.

 Hypoallergenic Cat Breeds